 Once your tuition payment method has been approved, ED MAP will pre-fill your shopping cart with the right course materials and send an email when your course materials are ready to be validated.
 When electronic materials are available, APUS will provide e-books as part of the book grant, and students will also have the option to purchase a print textbook at a minimal cost.
 Otherwise, the student will be provided the print textbook through ED MAP as part of the grant.

-System Requirements: Mac OS X 10.6 or later Internet Connection for registration and downloading of e-books.
+Internet Connection for registration and downloading of e-book.

 They are two separate institutions that are both part of American Public University System and share many resources.
 Both schools are open to military and civilian students.